Mzhuangshao/atlantis/README_en_us.md

 - Piglins can bartering all Smithing Template (including the Trim and the Upgrade).
 - Sniffers can dig up all Pottery Sherd.
 - Players drop **Player heads** when they killed by another player.
+- River biomes have a lower chance of spawning Drowned than normal worlds.

 ### ⛰ World Generation